-The Outreach Committee focuses on providing opportunities for Trinity members to help address unmet basic needs both locally and globally.
-Please contact the church office for additional information about the work of this committee or to find out how to get involved with specific opportunities to be of help.
+Trinity’s Outreach Ministry focuses on providing opportunities for Trinity members to help address unmet basic needs both locally and globally.
+Trinity seeks to actively match congregants with ways they can serve and connect with one another while engaging in worship and service opportunities.
+Please contact Discipleship & Outreach Coordinator Laura Norton or the church office for information about the Trinity Outreach Committee or to find out how to get involved with specific outreach opportunities.

 Trinity is one of many area congregations that provides shelter and meals for up to five homeless families on site at Trinity for a week at a time on a quarterly basis combining safe and comfortable surroundings and the hospitality of volunteer hosts.
 There are many volunteer opportunities during each host week including making meals, playing with the children, staying overnight, helping with set up and take down, driving a truck, and more!
 Please contact IHN Coordinator Kathy Bush for more information or to volunteer for IHN.

 This group enjoys meeting regularly to make simple yet beautiful multi-purpose quilts that are shipped around the world wherever the need is greatest.
 Volunteers do not need to know how to quilt in order to participate.
 If you can tie a knot, there will be plenty of work for you.
 In 2020, the group produced over 100 quilts.
 During the pandemic, the group made more than 400 masks for children and adults which were distributed locally.